fvafrCU/excerptr/cran-comments.md

 Dear CRAN team,
-this is a resubmission of package excerptr 1.0.0, accounting for Kurt Hornik's request for changes in the DESCRPITION file.
+this is a resubmission of package excerptr 1.0.0, accounting for the failure to build on win-builder and the creation of files in /tmp on unix.

-I have dropped the `OS_type` field from DESCRPITION, because the package itself does not rely on the OS to be unix.
+I have set the OS_type in file DESCRITION to unix and replace any examples writing to the system's tempdir with ones writing to the R processes tempdir.

 Best,
 Dominik Cullmann